prettier/prettier/commands.md

 declare function lineSuffix(suffix: Doc): Doc;
 ```

 This is used to implement trailing comments.
-In practice, it is not practical to find where the line ends and you don't want to accidentally print some code at the end of the comment. `lineSuffix` will buffer the output and flush it before any new line.
+It's not practical to constantly check where the line ends to avoid accidentally printing some code at the end of a comment. `lineSuffix` buffers docs passed to it and flushes them before any new line.

 ```js
 ["a", lineSuffix(" // comment"), ";", hardline];